ilovecode1/ieify.js/README.md

 #Warnings

-IEify is not very light but, it makes IE work EXACTLY (%100) like any other browser and work with HTML5 (IE 6+)!
+IEify is not very light but, it makes IE work EXACTLY (%100) like any other browser and work with HTML5 and CSS3 and other stuff (IE 6+)!